quicwg/multipath/draft-lmbdhk-quic-multipath.md

 number spaces for 1-RTT packets requires changes in AEAD usage.

 Section 5.3 of {{QUIC-TLS}} specifies AEAD usage, and in particular the use of a nonce, N, formed by combining the packet protection IV with the packet number.
-QUIC multipath uses multiple packet number spaces, and thus the packet number alone would not guarantee the uniqueness of the nonce.
-In order to guarantee this uniqueness, we construct the nonce N by combining the packet protection IV with the packet number and with the identifier of the path, which for 1-RTT packets is the Sequence Number of the Destination Connection ID present in the packet header, as defined in Section 5.1.1 of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.
-Section 19 of
+If multiple packet number spaces are used, the packet number alone would not guarantee the uniqueness of the nonce.

+In order to guarantee the uniqueness of the None, the nonce N is calculated by combining the packet protection IV with the packet number and with the path identifier.

+The path ID for 1-RTT packets is the sequence number of the Destination Connection ID present in the packet header, as defined in Section 5.1.1 of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.
-{{QUIC-TRANSPORT}} encodes this Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; for QUIC multipath, we require that a range of no more than 2^32-1 values be used without updating the packet protection key.
+{{Section 19 of QUIC-TRANSPORT}} encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification a range of less than 2^32-1 values MUST be used before updating the packet protection key.

-For QUIC multipath, the construction of the nonce starts with the construction of a 96 bit path-and-packet-number, composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
+To calcullate the nonce, a 96 bit path-and-packet-number is composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
-If the IV is larger than 96 bits, path-and-packet-number is left-padded with zeros to the size of the IV.
+If the IV is larger than 96 bits, the path-and-packet-number is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.

 For example, assuming the IV value is `6b26114b9cba2b63a9e8dd4f`, the connection ID sequence